The main purpose of this lab is to practice elementary recursive manipulation with lists. Lists can be decomposed by functions car

 Taking an inspiration from the group-same

-function, write a function (split-list n lst)
+function, write a function (list-split n lst)

 which takes a natural number n